 Job seekers need to be aware of what could be considered red flags on their social media profiles to employers.
 With some careful curating, job seekers can optimize their Facebook, Twitter, and LinkedIn pages to minimize their risk to employers and serve as powerful promotional tools in their own right.
 The following guide presents some basic tips for cleaning up and polishing social media pages for young job seekers.
 Follow it, and you can step into your next job interview confident that you are prepared in every way.

-Here’s an infographic courtesy of Stevenson University, which first appeared on Slideshare on Jan 10, 2017.
+Here’s an infographic courtesy of Stevenson University Online, which first appeared on Slideshare on Jan 10, 2017.
 And let us know what you think in the comments below.